DTC Strategies That Will Help Brands Survive (and Thrive) In 2024

 This might be a challenge for smaller DTC brands that don’t have the resources to figure out and manage multiple channels.

-18. Make upsells, cross sells and bundlings must have
+13. Make upsells, cross sells and bundlings

 Many DTC brands are content to just get a single sale off a single customer visit when they could have gotten two or more through upsells, cross sells or bundles.